ajnebro/pyMSAScoring/README.md

 third course students of the degree on Bioinformatics of the E.T.S. de Ingeniería Informática of the University of Málaga.

-## Score
+## Features
 The scores that are currently available are:
-* Sum of pairs
+* Sum of pairs,
-* Star
+* Star,
-* Minimum entropy
+* Minimum entropy,
-* Percentage of non-gaps
+* Percentage of non-gaps *and*
-* Percentage of totally conserved columns
+* Percentage of totally conserved columns.

+## Usage
+An example of running all the included scores is located in the [`scoringExample`](pymsa/scoringExample.py) file.

 ## Downloading
 To download PyMSA just clone the Git repository hosted in GitHub: